lironui/Double-Branch-Dual-Attention-Mechanism-Network/README.md

 # Hyperspectral Image Classification

-**Apology:** The implement about the netwrok file is on the laboratorial computer, which is locates in Wuhan University.
+**Apology:** The crucial implement about the netwrok file is on the laboratorial computer, which is located in Wuhan University.
 Since 2019-nCoV is raging in Wuhan now, we can't get access to the laboratory now.
 But we will updata the code immediately when we obtain the file.

 This repository implementates 6 frameworks for hyperspectral image classification based on PyTorch and sklearn.